Merkle's Key Agreement Protocol is Optimal: An $O(n^2)$ Attack on any Key Agreement from Random Oracles: Introduction

-When trying to make this intuition into a proof, the assumption that Eve has as much information about Bob as Alice does translates to the following statement: conditioned on Eve's information, the distributions of Alice's view and Bob's view are \emph{independent} from one another.\footnote{Readers familiar with the setting of communication complexity may note that this is analogous to the well known fact that conditioning on any transcript of a 2-party communication protocol results in a product distribution (i.e., combinatorial rectangle) over the inputs.
-However, things are different in the presence of a random oracle.} Indeed, if this statement was true then the above paragraph could be easily translated into a proof that \cite{ImpagliazzoRu89}'s attacker is successful, and it wouldn't have been hard to optimize this attacker to achieve $O(n^2)$ queries.
+\paragraph{The Dependency Issue.} When trying to turn the above intuition into a proof, the assumption that Eve has as much information about Bob as Alice does translates to the following statement: conditioned on Eve's information, the distributions of Alice's view and Bob's view are \emph{independent} from one another.\footnote{Readers familiar with the setting of communication complexity may note that this is analogous to the well known fact that conditioning on any transcript of a 2-party communication protocol results in a product distribution (i.e., combinatorial rectangle) over the inputs.
+However, things are different in the presence of a random oracle.} Indeed, if this statement were true then the above paragraph could have been easily translated into a proof that~\cite{ImpagliazzoRu89}'s attacker is successful, and it wouldn't have been hard to optimize this attacker to achieve $O(n^2)$ queries.
 Alas, this statement is false.
-Intuitively the reason is the following: even the fact that Eve has not missed any intersection queries is some non-trivial information that Alice and Bob share and creates dependence between them.\footnote{As a simple example consider a protocol where in the first round Alice chooses $x$ to be either the string $0^n$ or $1^n$ at random, queries the oracle $H$ at $x$ and sends $y=H(x)$ to Bob.
-Now Bob makes the query $1^n$ and gets $y'=H(1^n)$.
-Now even if Alice chose $x=0^n$ and hence Alice and Bob have no intersection queries, Bob can find out the value of $x$ just by observing that $y'\neq y$.}
+Intuitively the reason is the following: even the fact that Eve has not missed any intersection queries is some nontrivial information that Alice and Bob share and creates dependence between them.\footnote{As a simple example for such dependence consider a protocol where in the first round Alice chooses $x$ (which is going to be the shared key) to be either the string $0^n$ or $1^n$ at random, queries the oracle $H$ at $x$ and sends $y=H(x)$ to Bob.
+Bob then makes the query $1^n$ and gets $y'=H(1^n)$.
+Now even if Alice chose $x=0^n$ and hence Alice and Bob have no intersection queries, Bob can find out the value of $x$ just by observing that $y'\neq y$.
+Still, an attacker must ask a non-intersection query such as $1^n$ to know if $x=0^n$ or $x=1^n$.}

-Impagliazzo and Rudich \cite{ImpagliazzoRu89} dealt with this issue by a ``charging argument'', where they showed that the probability of such dependence can be charged in a certain way to one of the executions sampled by Eve, in a way that at most $n$ samples can be charged at each round.
-The exact details are not crucial to the current work, though this is to some extent the heart of \cite{ImpagliazzoRu89}'s analysis and the cause of most of the technical complications there.
+Impagliazzo and Rudich~\cite{ImpagliazzoRu89} dealt with this issue by a ``charging argument'', where they showed that such dependence can be charged in a certain way to one of the executions sampled by Eve, in a way that at most $n$ samples can be charged at each round (and the rest of Eve's samples are distributed correctly as if the independence assumption was true).
+This argument inherently required sampling at least $n$ executions (each of $n$ queries) per round, resulting in an $\Omega(n^3)$ attack.

-\subsection{Our approach}
+\subsubsection{Our Approach}